 We, Lyons Davidson, value your instructions and our aim is to help you achieve your goals quickly and effectively in an approachable and cost-efficient way.
 This document sets out the terms on which we agree to act for you.
 You should read it with your letter of engagement.
-In particular your attention is drawn to the paragraphs headed “Your identity” in Section A and “Disclaimer” in Section M.
+In particular your attention is drawn to the paragraphs headed “Your identity” in Section A, “Disclaimer” in Section M and “Limit of Liability” in Section N.

 Responsibility for work